CIS-566-Fall-2022/hw05-houdini-terrain/README.md

 ### For the Terrain part

 * Followed loosely this tutorial https://www.youtube.com/watch?v=rwLbiuKX5D0

-* Created curves and merged different layeres of noise using multiple nodes to get a terrain.
+* Created curves and merged different layeres of noise using multiple nodes to get a more real terrain, applying erosion and masking nodes.

 ![](renderpartial.png)

 ### For the scene object

+* Scattered rocks on particular mask.
-* Scattered boxes that were procedural modified with multiple nodes that jitter their points and change randomly the look of the box.
+* The rocks were procedurally created from a starting box and then modified with multiple nodes that jitter their points and change randomly the look.
 * Smooth and reduced polygons.
-* This achieved a procerual rock look.
+* This achieved a procedural rock look.

 ### For the make it usable:

 * Exported my network as a hda with 3 paramters: terrain color ramp, rock color ramp and ampltide of additional noise layered on top of base terrain.

 ![](hda.png)

 ### For extra spice

 * Created procedural coloring using different masks and filters inside a COP2 Network

 ![](proceduralcolor.png)